cheshireoctopus/cheshireoctopus.github.io/public/blog/twilio_on_rails_sms_basics/post.md

 ----

-## Code

-#### Twilio Setup
+## Twilio Setup

-1. [Sign up](https://www.twilio.com/try-twilio) for free using a telephone number that you have access to – preferably your cell – as you will have to verify your account via SMS.
+__1:__ [Sign up](https://www.twilio.com/try-twilio) for free using a telephone number that you have access to – preferably your cell – as you will have to verify your account via SMS.

-2. Twilio will automatically generate a telephone number for you.
+__2:__ Twilio will automatically generate a telephone number for you.
 In my experience, these generated numbers are issued with the same area code as the original number you signed up with. __Note:__ you can customize your number if you so wish.

 After you’ve made it through the login, you should be welcomed with this screen: